What Are The 5 Books Of Moses: Best Essential

 Deuteronomy

-The Book of Deuteronomy is the fifth book in the Hebrew Bible and the Christian Old Testament.
-It consists mainly of speeches delivered by Moses to the Israelites on the plains of Moab, as they prepare to enter the Promised Land.
+The Hebrew and Christian Old Testament’s fifth book is Deuteronomy.
+Primarily, the book comprises of speeches conveyed by Moses to the Israelites on the plains of Moab, while they gear up to enter the Promised Land.

 The book has had a profound influence on Jewish and Christian thought, and has been seen as a source of ethical and spiritual guidance for believers throughout history.